Xu Xiaoxi

-Xu Xiaoxi (徐小溪; born November 18, 1981, in Chengdu) is a Chinese film director and screenwriter.
+Xu Xiaoxi (徐小溪; born November 18, 1981) is a Chinese film director and screenwriter.
 He belongs to a new generation of filmmakers from China that are educated in the West.
 Since 2010, he co-directs all his films with the Spanish director Roberto F. Canuto and together open a film production company in China, Almost Red Productions.

 Xu obtains some international recognition after he received awards in international film festivals.
 Due to the distinct personal style of his movies, Xu is considered in some circles as a promising figure in the Chinese industry.

 Biography

-Xu Xiaoxi was born in Chengdu, Sichuan.
+Xu Xiaoxi was born on November 18, 1981 in Chengdu, Sichuan.
 He was influenced into filmmaking since childhood, since his father was a cinematographer in those times.
 He bought him a video camera when he was eight years old.
 He remembers to start writing stories and record it with his friends.

 After high school, he wanted to travel and experience different cultures.
 He later moved to South Africa to study Fine Arts, majoring in Painting at the Nelson Mandela Metropolitan University in Port Elizabeth, South Africa.
 Xu gained experience and good skills in drawing, painting, photography, and video art.
 He worked as a video artist in his final year project The Fluxus of ID, a tribute to Maya Deren.
 He used video images as the prime means of expression regarding perceptions of cultural identity in a globalized world.
 In 2006, he graduated the university and received the bachelor's degree of Fine Arts.